Wolfowicz, Michael , Weisburd, David & Badi Hasisi | 2022

 The review finds some promising results, but it also indicates that many interventions target factors with minimal relationships with radicalization.

 The report is available in a print version for 100 SEK including postage within Sweden.
-If you are interested, let us know at [email protected]
+Order it by e-mailing us at [email protected].

 This report is part of the project Violent threats and internal security.
 Canadian-Swedish bilateral research collaboration on organized violent threats (2019-13780) financed by The Swedish Civil Contingencies Agency (MSB).